18F/e-manifest/app/views/api-docs/examples/index.html.md

 * [Sign a manifest](#sign-a-manifest)
 * [Management method codes](#management-method-codes)

+## Get an API Key
+If you are a developer from a TSDF and you'd like to request an API key so you can use the e-Manifest APIs, please check your organization's policies on implementing e-manifest.
+Some companies may use unique API keys for each facility, others may use one API key for an entire company.
+If you have questions please email emanifest@epa.gov (mailto:"emanifest@epa.gov).

+Of you need a API key, go to api.data.gov.
+Click the "Get an API key" link.
+Fill out the simple form, and please put "EPA's e-Manifest" under the optional field "How will you use this API key".
+With in a few seconds, you should recieve an email with your new API key and you're ready to go!
 ## Validate a manifest

 Before you submit a manifest, you may validate its content and structure.